Differences between spread betting vs share dealing and the pros and cons of each.

 -In general, share trading is seen as a long term investment strategy.

 -You have to pay both Capital Gains tax and Stamp Duty Reserve Tax on any shares transactions / deals.

 -Shares rise and fall in value and it can take a long time to make a profit, so are not always suitable as a short term investment strategy.

 -There is the risk of potentially losing your money should the company fail.
 Any investment you made in the company would be lost.

-If you would like a list of top share dealing companies, read our comparison of share dealing brokers.
+If you would like a list of top share trading companies, read our comparison of share trading brokers.

 What is spread betting?

 The first thing to note, unlike traditional share dealing, as detailed above you do not own the actual share, nor have any right to ownership on the commodity being dealt in.
 This means you do not own any stock in the company you are spread betting on.

 -If you implement a guaranteed stop loss / limit order you know how much your profit or loss could be, if you make a profit then there is no UK tax.

 -You can close the trade at any time, without being dependent on if you are making a profit or a loss.